Is Inheritance Considered Separate Property in Divorce?

 This means that in most cases, inheritance remains with the inheritor.

-When it comes to divorce, they aren’t subject to distribution since the courts generally view them as separate, non-community property.
+When it comes to divorce, these funds and property aren’t subject to distribution since the courts generally view them as separate, non-community property.

 So, odds are that, if you get an inheritance, you’ll maintain possession of it.

-The same usually goes for any assets you acquire using the inheritance.
+The same usually applies to any assets you acquire through inheritance.
 For example, if you use your inheritance to buy a boat, that’s typically classified as separate property.
-Or if you inherit a house and rent it out, the state considers any profits separate property.
+Or if you inherit a house and rent it out, the state considers any profits to be separate property.

-But as with many elements of divorce, things aren’t always black and white.
+As with many elements of divorce, things often aren’t black and white.
 Just because that’s how situations often play out doesn’t mean that’s how they always go.

 Related Reading: How Long Does Divorce Take in Washington?